Hair Transplant Side Effects

 • Hand, foot, and breast swelling: Hand, foot, and breast swelling are side effects that some people experience after a hair transplant.
 It causes discomfort, soreness, and redness in the affected areas.
 The symptoms usually go away within a few days or weeks but are not monitored for any changes.

 The most common side effects of a Turkey hair transplant procedure are swelling of the scalp, bruising, and pain.
 The side effects are typically mild and resolve independently within a few days to a week after the procedure.
 Other possible side effects of a hair transplant include bleeding, infection, and allergic reactions to the anesthesia or other medications used during the procedure.
+Understanding hair transplant risks is crucial before undergoing the procedure, including potential complications such as bleeding, scarring, and temporary shock loss.

 1. Bleeding Scalp